JaredWillson/py-fin-and-vote-analysis/README.md

 ## Code Sources ##

-The code for the loop in the vote counter was based upon a routine provided by instructor Kevin Lee in an extra session at the end of close demonstrating how to populate a dictionary from a csv file.
+The code for the loop in the vote counter that adds the vote counts into a dictionary was based upon a routine provided by instructor Kevin Lee in an extra session at the end of class demonstrating how to populate a dictionary from a csv file.